 Now the big question, why travel to India??

 Well, India is one of the oldest civilization in the world.
 We have many ancient monuments, which are old yet beautiful.
 There is history everywhere with many interesting and mythological stories.
 India is the capital of yoga & meditation.
 India has so much cultural diversity from north to south, east to west.
-India has the beautiful Himalayan mountains in one part and we have beautiful beaches of Kerala.
+India has beautiful places in the Himalayan mountains in one part and we have beautiful backwaters of Kerala.
 India has unique monuments like Ajanta-Ellora & Taj Mahal and at the same time National parks like Ranthambore & Bandhavgarh.
 India has rich cultural heritage.
 There is so much diversity in food, language, clothing, customs, and landscapes.
 People are hospitable, warm, and friendly.
 There are endless reasons to visit India.

 India Travel Tips When Planning a Trip and Traveling